Plixo2/Galactic/flow.md

 - TODO tests if fields, methods and classes are accessible
 - TODO check duplicate fields, methods and classes
 - TODO check duplicate imports
+- TODO check if `void` is used as a non-returning type

 ```
 StringExpression